McMilian/BattleShipTask/README.md

 - Battlefield - this model is used to manage the process of generation the ships' location
 - Position - describes coordinate
 - Field - contains given position and its content

+# Appsetting - how to tweak game (be cautious)
+There are a few game options:
+ - ShowOpponentsShips - this is technical boolean option which lets you see opponents ships (for UAT test purpose)
+ - ShipsSettings - array which let's user to set how many ships of which size should be generated
+ - MaxNumberOfRandomTries - this technical int option states after how many random tries of generation the ships in battlefield process should be stopped and exception thrown (for example if user specifies too many ships in the ShipsSettings array).